Danyc0/tom-sbott/README.md

 You'll need to set three environment variables:
 * DISCORD_TOKEN -> The Discord token for the bot you created (Available on your bot page in the developer portal)
 * API_KEY -> Your Google API key so the bot can query the YouTube API
-* CHANNEL_ID -> A space-separated list of the channel IDs in which to post the latest video link
+* CHANNEL_IDS -> A space-separated list of the channel IDs in which to post the latest video link

 You can put these in a .env file in the repo directory as it uses dotenv (See [here](https://pypi.org/project/python-dotenv/) for usage) so you don't have to keep them in your environment